foundweekends/conscript/docs/02-usage.md

 \$ cs foundweekends/giter8/0.2.1
 ```

-Project owners may also decide to push pre-release or other alternate `launchconfig` to different branches on Github.
+Project owners may also decide to push pre-release or other alternate `launchconfig` to different branches on GitHub.
 Use can tell conscript read `launchconfig`s from another branch with the `--branch` or `-b` option.

 ```
 \$ cs foundweekends/giter8 --branch staging